tomhoover/guide-programming-fundamentals-in-python/guide.md

 You’ve just written your first print statement. [*Celebratory dance time*](http://media.giphy.com/media/VMqSqPxywbtCM/giphy.gif).
 The print statement is a python function which prints things in the console — it's very handy for learning Python and debugging your code.

-If you're stuck, take another look at the GIF above or tweet [@Thinkful](https://twitter.com/thinkful) for help.
+If you're stuck, take another look at the GIF above.

 ##Creating your Pypet